-Can cool-mist humidifier make you sick?
+Can cool mist humidifier make you sick?

 Symptoms of humidifier sickness

 Another thing, humidifier causing sore throat is unheard of.
-Actually, it helps with sore throat because it the moist air is soothing as it goes over the inflamed throat tissue.
+Actually, it helps with sore throat because it is the moist air is soothing as it goes over the inflamed throat tissue.

 Fungi, mold spores and white dust can cause allergic reactions.
 Therefore, if your allergies are triggered, check the humidifier.
 If it hasn’t been cleaned for a while, then it could be producing these allergens.